searchspring/snap/README.md

 While at the <b>repo root</b>, the following commands are available:
 ### Install dependancies
 ```
-yarn run setup
+npm install
 ```
 ### Dev
-Executes `yarn run dev` across all packages sequentially.
+Executes `npm run dev` across all packages sequentially.
 All packages will be linked with hot reloading.
 ```
-yarn run dev
+npm run dev
 ```
 http://localhost:3333 Demo store